rpg-maker-repo/rmmv-api/README.md

 # RMMV-API TODO
-* Add to web ui the ability to create a base version and create new versions of existing plugins
+* Clean up scope variables in web ui
 * Update rmmv-client to have functionality for PluginBase.
 * Update rmmv-ui to use new rmmv-client functionality.